vonmillhausen/sf2000/README.md

 - [Silent background music file](/sounds/silentMusic/pagefile.sys) (replace the file in the `Resources` folder on the microSD card)
 - [Silent Sounds Pack by Dtyen](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) (direct link to zip; replaces _all_ non-music UI sounds with silence)
 - [Tadpole](https://github.com/EricGoldsteinNz/tadpole) (a general SF2000 management tool)
+- [ZFBSpardaTool](https://github.com/SpardaHunter/ZFBimagesToolSparda) (a tool for creating `.zfb` files for use with multicore builds)
 - [ZFBTool](https://github.com/Dteyn/ZFBTool) (a tool for creating `.zfb` files for pairing custom thumbnails with arcade ROMs)

 ---

 ## Document Version History
+- `20240401 - 1.48`: Updated date in [the custom firmware FAQ](#is-there-any-custom-firmware).
+Added links to `nummacway`'s GB300 info page.
+Added links to `GrGadam`'s SF2000 info page.
+Added links to `Dteyn`'s ROM-free SF2000 firmware downloads.

 - `20240223 - 1.47`: Updated [the CFW FAQ](#is-there-any-custom-firmware) with a more recent date.
 Added a basic FAQ answer about the [GB300](#whats-the-gb300).
 Added links to `.ericgoldstein`'s SF2000 setup guide.
 Now hosting the bootloader bugfix file directly, as Discord no longer allow hotlinking to files stored on their platform.
 Added a link to `Dteyn`'s SF2000 projects page.
 Added a link to `Dteyn`'s GB300 boot logo changer tool.
 Added a link to `johnnyonno`'s SF2000Renamers tool.
 Added a note to [the Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) to indicate that save states created on the SF2000 will likely only ever work with MIPS devices.

 - `20231210 - 1.46`: Added a sub-section to [Hardware](#hardware) about [the USB-C port](#usb-c-port), along with a mention of the hardware hack to add USB-C to USB-C charging support (thanks for the suggestion, `@uli42`).
 Minor updates to [the custom firmware FAQ](#is-there-any-custom-firmware).
 Updates to the [Arcade](#arcade) section to note that the specific version of FBA on the SF2000 is a custom build with internal tweaks made by the firmware's developer.
 Made a minor correction to the [.zfb Files](#zfb-files) section (had resolution dimensions swapped by mistake).
 Added a note to the [Default ROMs](#default-roms) section with the specific dimensions of the thumbnail image they contain.
 Added links to `amir16yp`'s corrected Hebrew menu translations.